 Call for Abstract

-28th World Congress on Nursing Care, will be organized around the theme “Exceptional Innovations in Nursing and Healthcare”
+29th World Congress on Nursing Care, will be organized around the theme “Innovations in nursing care and better health through nursing research”

-Nursing Care Congress 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Nursing Care Congress 2020
+Nursing Care Congress 2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Nursing Care Congress 2022

 Submit your abstract to any of the mentioned tracks.